flyfy1/flyfy1.github.com/_posts/2016-08-21-on-objective-and-focus.md

 I have been reading a lot this year.
 Not only the Tech Specs (which I always do), but also the blog posts (which I often do), as well as the books (which I mostly started this year only).
-To make my statement stronger, here's a list of books I've read this Year (I'm recording them down because there's a line stating "to read more than 50 books this year" in my new year resolution):
+To make my statement stronger, here's [a list of books I've read this Year](/books-2016/).
+(I'm recording them down because there's a line stating "to read more than 50 books this year" in my new year resolution).

 It seems to be lots of books.. however, I've forgot the content of most of them.